PhilipFrischMoller/PhilipFrischMoller.github.io/index.md

 *Heat map showing fatal collisions alongside a 5 km radius from each newly relocated hospital*

-We note that after the relocation of all 10 hospitals, we are left with a mean shortest distance to hospital of 2.95, which is shorter than the addition of 5 extra hospitals.
+We note that after the relocation of all 11 hospitals, we are left with a mean shortest distance to hospital of 2.85, which is shorter than the addition of 5 extra hospitals.
 Further more, we can see that the collisions are asigned alot more uniformly between the hospitals or cluster centers.
+However, when we look at fatality rates the picture is not as good.
+We see a relative fatality rate of 0.77% outside of the 5 km radius and 0.59% within the 5 km radius.
+For motorists its 0.40% and 0.21% respectively.
+This naturally means that the hospital coverage covers less of the fatal accidents than the original setup.
+This is likely due to the worse coverage within the city center where most pedestrian accidents occur and as we have seen, pedestrians are far more likely to die in an accident.

 <img src="{{site.url}}/imgs/hospitalstress_v2.png" style="display: block; margin: auto;" />